 - 1. Lift the ladder from the bottom, stacking the rungs and pushing the ladder up into the door cavity. - 2.
 Secure it in place with the Velcro strap. - 3.
 Reinstall the ladder cover. - 4.
-Close and latch the door. - Lock the door latch by sliding it into the locked position. - Lock the deadbolt by turning the deadbolt in a clockwise motion.
+Close and latch the door. - 5.
+Lock the door latch by sliding it into the locked position. - 6.
+Lock the deadbolt by turning it in the direction specified on the label.